February 15, 2026

 “It is up to the living to keep in touch with the dead.
 Man’s power don’t end with death.
 We just move on to another place.
 A place where we go and watch over our living family.
 Respect your elders.
 Respect your family.
 Respect your ancestors… Call on your Ancestors… Let them guide you…” ~Daughters of the Dust

-I retrieved the poem and the analysis of the poem that follows from The Poetics of Modern African Poetry.
+I retrieved the poem and its analysis from The Poetics of Modern African Poetry.

 In Praise of the Ancestors